Optimal design for linear models via gradient flow: Linearized Darcy flow

-In the A-optimal case, we first inspect the gradient direction field \eqref{eqn: A velocity} in \cref{fig: A gradient new}, testing on the probability measure $\rho$ to be the uniform distribution over the entire design space $[0,1]^2.$ The particles are most active in the neighborhood of $(\theta_1,\theta_2)=(0.25,0.25)$, aligning with the media bump at $y=0.25$.
+In the A-optimal case, we first inspect the gradient magnitude \eqref{eqn: A velocity} in Figure~\ref{fig: A gradient new}, testing on the probability measure $\rho$ to be the uniform distribution over the entire design space $[0,1]^2.$ The particles are most active in the neighborhood of $(\theta_1,\theta_2)=(0.25,0.25)$, aligning with the media bump at $y=0.25$.

-Next, we demonstrate the progression of \cref{alg: particle flow}.
-Three snapshots of $\rho$ along the evolution are exhibited in \cref{fig: A evolution new}, with the starting point in the left panel and the A-optimal distribution at the right.
+Next, we demonstrate the progression of Algorithm~\ref{alg: particle flow}.
+Three snapshots of $\rho$ along the evolution are exhibited in Figure~\ref{fig: A evolution new}, with the starting point in the left panel and the A-optimal distribution at the right.
 Starting from a uniform distribution, the gradient flow drives the samples of $\rho$ away from the media bump at $0.25.$

-Finally, we discuss the performance of \cref{alg: particle flow} on D-optimal design.
-In \cref{fig: D gradient new}, the active particle regions for the optimal distribution are two diagonal blocks which are separated at around $(0.25, 0.25)$, coinciding with the media bump.
-Three snapshots along the evolution are presented in~\cref{fig: D evolution new}.
+Finally, we discuss the performance of Algorithm~\ref{alg: particle flow} on D-optimal design.
+In the gradient magnitude Figure~\ref{fig: D gradient new}, the active particle regions are two diagonal blocks which are separated at around $(0.25, 0.25)$, coinciding with the medium bump.
+Intense velocity in the diagonal is due to the strong signal received when source-detection pair coincides.
+Three snapshots along the evolution are presented in Figure~\ref{fig: D evolution new}.
 Note that the samples concentrate in the two blocks in which $\theta_1$ and $\theta_2$ take on complimentary locations.

+We conclude with a discussion of physical interpretations.
+Alongside Figures~\ref{fig: D gradient new} and \ref{fig: D evolution new}, slow particle regions (the two side blocks) correspond to the desired sensor locations, while active nodes in the complimentary diagonal blocks tend to leave their active regions.
+This indicates that OED favors stability over volatility: large gradients do not necessarily mark optimal sensor spots, whereas slow-moving region captures particles and stabilizes the design.
+For practical data acquisition, placing the source and detector on opposite sides of boundary [0,1] can improve measurement quality and reduce uncertainty.

+Following up on the intriguing D-optimal design layout in Figure \ref{fig: D evolution new}, where particles concentrate in two local blocks, we aim to further incorporate a sparsity-promoting feature into the standard design criterion.
+Here, we use the terms ``sparsity" and ``concentration" interchangeably to describe the same effect: the clustering of particles in specific regions.
+The sparsity feature would enhance the practicality of our design algorithm and guide the data allocation procedure.